Kaden5480/poy-fast-reset/Guide.md

 These are:
 - You can only save while standing at the base of a peak.
-In routing flag mode, you can save anywhere you can stand.
+In routing flag mode, you can save anywhere, even when not standing on the ground.
 - Saving/restoring is disabled in yfyd/fs mode.
 - Saving/restoring is disabled while resting on a wall with crampons, attached to a rope, or in the bivouac.